thisisbullish/ddp/README.md

   5. [Privacy] Transparency of user’s interactions e.g. clarify where is the history stored (local or server).
   6. [Privacy] Provide tools to _navigate, search, export, and delete_ the history cache where possible.
   7. [Privacy] Clarify actions that generate new contracts in the users name.
-  8. [UX/UI] Types of transactions i.e. value transfers, function calls, contract generating.
+  8. [UI] Types of transactions i.e. value transfers, function calls, contract generating.
-  9. [UX/UI] When a blockchain event aborts or otherwise fails to complete as expected, the fallback must remain functional with resulting blockchain state clear.
+  9. [UI] When a blockchain event aborts or otherwise fails to complete as expected, the fallback must remain functional with resulting blockchain state clear.
-  10. [UX/UI] Allow users to subscribe-to, unsubscribe-from or temporarily mute certain events.
+  10. [UI] Allow users to subscribe-to, unsubscribe-from or temporarily mute certain events.

-Copyright (c) 2021 thisisbullish
+Copyright (c) 2023 thisisbullish